matejchalk/build-md/README.md

 The `md` tagged template literal is for composing text which includes Markdown elements.
 It provides an intuitive syntax for adding inline formatting, as well as embedding nested blocks within top-level document blocks.
-Its output is embeddable into all elements (with a few logical exceptions like code blocks), making it the glue for building documents with a complex hierarchy.
+Its output is embeddable into all elements (with a few logical exceptions like code blocks), so it acts as the glue for building documents with a complex hierarchy.

 It also comes in handy when you don't want to render a full document, but only need a one-line Markdown string.
 Just like for the `MarkdownDocument` class, calling `.toString()` returns the converted Markdown text.